cburchert/shitcoin/README.md

 # Blockchain CTF Challenge

 This is a CTF challenge to learn something about Bitcoin like blockchains.
 The blockchain creates a simple cryptocurrency.
+Your target is to steal money in the cryptocurrency to buy the flag.

 ## Setup